infoatgodreams/GoDreams-Repository/Roll Ups/Child Development/Child Development.md

 ### Success of the intervention
 - Specific areas of improvement included physical growth, cognitive and social-emotional development, and attachment quality to caregivers.
+- Behavioral and mental development were assessed with the Battelle Developmental Inventory increased perhaps the largest average increase in behavioral/mental development observed for any intervention in the literature.
 - Children improved more the longer they resided in the intervention institutions, and this was true for children with and without disabilities.
 - Children in the intervention institutions also gained more than those in NoI in height, weight, and chest circumference, and they progressively displayed fewer functional limitations; again gains were greater the longer children were in the intervention.
+- In caregiver-child free play sessions, typically developing T +SC and TO children displayed a higher quality of play, alertness, and self-regulation than NoI, and T +SC children showed more positive affect, social initiative, and communication than TO and NoI children – again more the longer they were in the intervention

 ### Sustaining the success of this intervention